oneeve8/kobble-data/content/The Glorious Mysteries.md

 1st Glorious Mystery
 The Resurrection

-The angel said to the women, "Do not be afraid; for I know that you ar"
+The angel said to the women, "Do not be afraid; for I know that you are looking for Jesus who has been crucified."
 :::
 ::: slide
 Our Father who art in Heaven,